dickinsonmatt/perlinnoise/README.md

 # Perlin noise

-The procedural terrain generation technique used in so many games.
+The procedural terrain generation technique used in games.

 Here is the example from Wikipedia.